-Compensation Committee.
-The Compensation Committee determines compensation for the Company's executive officers and administers the Company's 1997 Stock Incentive Plan and the 2020 Stock Incentive Plan and any executive officer incentive compensation plans, including our Executive Incentive Compensation Plan.
-The Compensation Committee's processes and procedures for determining compensation for the Company's executive officers and directors are described below in "Compensation Discussion and Analysis" and "Director Compensation," respectively.
-The Compensation Committee also regularly considers human capital initiatives not just for executive officers, but for all employees.
+Talent and Compensation Committee.
+The Board has determined that each member of the Talent and Compensation Committee meets all applicable independence requirements and is a "non-employee director" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934.
+In July 2023, the Compensation Committee elected to change their name to the Talent and Compensation Committee in light of its responsibilities and oversight outside of executive compensation.
+The Talent and Compensation Committee determines compensation for the Company's executive officers and administers the Company's 1997 Stock Incentive Plan and the 2020 Stock Incentive Plan and any executive officer incentive compensation plans, including our Executive Incentive Compensation Plan.
+The Talent and Compensation Committee's processes and procedures for determining compensation for the Company's executive officers and directors are described below in "Compensation Discussion and Analysis" and "Director Compensation," respectively.
+The Talent and Compensation Committee also regularly considers human capital initiatives not just for executive officers, but for all employees.

 Compensation Consultant.
-The Compensation Committee retained Exequity LLP ("Exequity") as its independent outside compensation consultant for 2022.
-The Compensation Committee chose Exequity primarily because of the competence, knowledge, background, and reputation of the representative who advises the Compensation Committee.
-Exequity reports directly to the Compensation Committee.
-Based on direction from the Compensation Committee, Exequity provides the Compensation Committee with:
+The Talent and Compensation Committee retained Exequity LLP ("Exequity") as its independent outside compensation consultant from January to July of 2023.
+During 2023, the Talent and Compensation Committee conducted a request for proposals to evaluate outside compensation consultants as a practice of good governance and periodic review.
+As a result, in August 2023, the Talent and Compensation Committee retained a new independent outside compensation consultant, Frederic W. Cook & Co., Inc. ("FW Cook").
+The Talent and Compensation Committee chose both Exequity and FW Cook primarily because of the competence, knowledge, background, and reputation of the representatives from each who advise the Committee.
+The compensation consultant reports directly to the Talent and Compensation Committee.
+Based on direction from the Talent and Compensation Committee, the outside compensation consultant provides the Talent and Compensation Committee with:

-- information about market trends in executive officer compensation; - · general information on compensation practices at other companies; - · specific data on the compensation paid to executive officers at peer companies; and - analyses of performance measures used in incentive programs.
+- information about market trends in executive officer compensation; - general information on compensation practices at other companies; - specific data on the compensation paid to executive officers at peer companies; and - analyses of performance measures used in incentive programs.